zvector/fate/README.md

 #### map()

-Returns a hashmap relating the names of the deferral's callback queues to the names of their corresponding resolver methods.
+Returns a hashmap relating the names of the deferral’s callback queues to the names of their corresponding resolver methods.

 #### queueNames()

-Returns an Array that is an ordered list of the names of the deferral's callback queues.
+Returns an Array that is an ordered list of the names of the deferral’s callback queues.

 #### did( `String` resolver )